bhaskarvk/colormap/README.md

 Color Palettes from Node.js Colormap module.
 ============================================

-This is an R package that allows you to generate colors from color palettes defined in Node [colormap](https://github.com/bpostlethwaite/colormap) module.
-In addition it provides scales functions for use in ggplot2 plots.
+This is an R package that allows you to generate colors from color palettes defined in Node.js's [colormap](https://github.com/bpostlethwaite/colormap) module.
 In total it provides 44 distinct palettes made from sequential and/or diverging colors.
+In addition to the pre defined palettes you can also specify your own set of colors.

+There are also scale functions that can be used with ggplot2.

 Credits
 -------